haskellfoundation/HaskellSchool/en/lessons/basics/operators.md

 ghci> (5 <=) . (* 2) $ 3
 True
 ```
+__Note__: negate (`-`) is the only unary operator in Haskell.
+This can make sectioning
+the subtraction operator, which uses the same symbol, difficult.

 The parenthesised operators in the above example can be treated as equivalent to the following
 anonymous functions: